networknext/next/cmd/relay_new/README.md

 - Only enables the Log() macro.
 - Only enables the -O3 flag for optimization, the remaining performance flags are commented out, using them will produce a non-portable binary.
 Unless the performance gain is necessary, these should remain unused.
 - Defines `NDEBUG` to disable assertions and other debug related things.
 - Use `make run-release` to run the exe.
-Alternatively execute directly with `bin/relay`
+Alternatively execute directly with `bin/relay` or from the repo root dir `dist/relay`

 ## Debug